Lisa Steele "Fresh Eggs" Coop

 At the end of 2014, Lisa approached us about purchasing a coop for her own personal flock.
 She was moving and needed a very special home for her chickens and ducks.
 Per Lisa “…my husband and I just bought a farm in Maine that has a barn but no coop… I’m really excited because I’ve built both my first two coops myself.”

 In August of 2015, Lisa was ready to begin planning her new coop.
-Although we have a complete line of pre-built chicken coops in a wide variety of sizes and styles, we are also able to modify any of our sheds into a chicken coop.
+Although we have a complete line of pre-built chicken coops in a wide variety of sizes and styles, we are also able to create a custom coop in practically any size or style you can imagine.
 Many of our coop customers choose to go this route because they have larger flocks or desire a coop with ample room to work inside as they tend to their chickens.

-Lisa decided that a customized shed was the best option for her chicken coop and we began by quoting a 10x12 and an 8x10 A-frame structure.
+Lisa decided that a customized shed was the best option for her chicken coop and we began by quoting a 10×12 and an 8×10 A-frame structure.
 For “function” we added our basic chicken coop package to the shed.

 Lisa also decided to include the following options…